UCLALibrary/uclalib_role_samvera_capdeploy/README.md

 Please take note of the following assumptions:
 * the rails application server uses Red Hat Enterprise Linux 7 for the OS
 * a Solr 7.X server is available with the index core created and project-specific configuration files installed in the core
+* a Fedora 4.7.X repository server is available
 * a MySQL database server is available with the project-specific database created and user account/privileges established
 * a git repository is available containing the project's code
 * all project-specific variables for this role should be defined in a __vars__ file with a name following the format of `projectname_envname.yml`